phillip0150/atx_health_scores/README.md

 ## Problem

 Texas law doesn’t require establishments to post their inspection scores.
-A way indviduals can look up establishment inspection scores in austin is on the governments site.
+A way individuals can look up establishment inspection scores in austin is on the governments site.
 But, it is hard to find and not user friendly.

 ## Solution